 Instructions to the editor: Please make the following changes in P190L36~43 of 802.11be D2.1:

-For an EHT NDP Announcement frame of bandwidth 20 M or 40 M, the subcarrier indices of 242-tone RU for each 20 MHz indicated in the Partial BW Info subfield is included in the feedback report.
+For an EHT NDP Announcement frame of bandwidth 20 MHz or 40 MHz, the subcarrier indices of 242-tone RU for each 20 MHz indicated in the Partial BW Info subfield is included in the feedback report.

-For an EHT NDP Announcement frame of bandwidth larger than or equal to 80 M, in each 80 M subblock, if the Partial BW Info subfield indicates the feedback of the entire 80 M (all the bits corresponding to the 80 M subblock are set to 1), the compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback; otherwise the compressed beamforming information related to subcarrier indices of 242-tone RU for each 20 M indicated by Partial BW Info subfield is included in the feedback report.
+For an EHT NDP Announcement frame of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield indicates the feedback of the entire 80 MHz (all the bits corresponding to the 80 MHz frequency subblock are set to 1), the compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU (see Table 9-127c and 9-127d) is included in the feedback; otherwise the compressed beamforming information related to subcarrier indices of 242-tone RU for each 20 MHz (see Table 9-127b) indicated by Partial BW Info subfield is included in the feedback report in case the bandwidth of EHT sounding NDP is 80 MHz or 160 MHz, and the compressed beamforming information related to subcarrier indices of two 242-tone RUs for each 40 MHz (see Table 9-127b) indicated by Partial BW Info subfield is included in the feedback report in case the bandwidth of EHT sounding NDP is greater than 160 MHz.